rbCAS/rbcas.github.com/docs/configuration/index.md

 ## Database

-CASino needs a database to store session data, user settings and other CAS-related stuff.
-The database configuration is located in `config/database.yml`.
+CASino needs a database to store session data, user settings and other CAS-related data.
+Like in any other Rails application, the database configuration is located in `config/database.yml`.

 We included example configurations for the most commonly used databases (SQLite, MySQL and PostgreSQL) under `config/database.yml.example.<database>`.
 But it doesn't stop here: As CASino uses Rails' ActiveRecord, databases such as DB2, Oracle, SQL Server and many more are also usable.
 **Warning**: Using SQLite in a production environment is not recommended.

 If you change your database settings, be sure to load the empty database schema:

 {% highlight bash %}
-bundle exec rake casino_core:db:schema:load
+bundle exec rake db:migrate SCOPE=casino
 {% endhighlight %}

 ## CAS